Kansas Department of Health & Environment

 Only one premium per family is charged regardless of the number of CHIP eligible children.
 The amount of premium shall be based on the highest poverty level percentage determined for the family.

 Families that include participating American Indian/Alaska Native (AI/AN) children are not subject to the premium requirements.
 The classification of AI/AN is based on client statement and will require no further verification.
 The premium will be eliminated for the family unit in these situations.
-These families shall never be subject to a premium penalty for failing to pay premiums.
+These families shall never be subject to a premium delinquency or closure for failing to pay premiums.

 The premium obligation is determined through the eligibility process in KEES and is communicated to the premium billing vendor through an automated interface with the Premium Billing and Collection system which is operated by the premium billing vendor.